“They’re a Vibe”: Wynberg Boys' High School Show Off Their War Cry Performance, SA Impressed

 Read also

 In the clip, one boy leads the crowd chanting a war cry performed at rugby matches, which mentions Springboks rugby coach Siya Kolisi.
-The crowd follows his leads and when he reaches the part that goes 'Hoyaa' the room erupts with energy.
+The crowd follows his lead and when he reaches the part that goes 'Hoyaa' the room erupts with energy.
 The boy's excitement electrifies the space as five gents jump onto the stage.

 The DJ starts spinning the decks, setting the vibe for an epic dance battle.
 All five boys show off their impressive dance moves, passing the spotlight to each other, as the crowd goes wild.
-The camera moves to show the learners screaming in excitement and singing along the rap tune, proving that boys will always be boys.
+The camera moves to show the learners screaming in excitement and singing along to the rap tune, proving that boys will always be boys.

 Watch the TikTok video below: